 These activities, which will reach at least 350 students over four years, will enable students to work through current and future landscape scenarios related to F&I research.
 DEW will conduct three 3-day key competencies workshops to help K-12 teachers develop and integrate new case studies and other scenario-based activities into existing mandated curricula.
 F&I will also enhance at least six UA course offerings related to F&I themes, including adding F&I-specific modules to courses in remote sensing, wildlife management, and environmental chemistry, among others.

 Goal 2: Build a diverse pool of STEM learners and workers in Alaska.
-DEW will focus on female, first-generation and Alaska Native K-12 and UA students, helping members of these underrepresented groups to develop and maintain an interest in, and identification with, science.
+DEW focuses on female, first-generation and Alaska Native K-12 and UA students, helping members of these underrepresented groups to develop and maintain an interest in, and identification with, science.

 One central DEW diversity effort is a qualitative, multi-year research project that will isolate factors leading to first-generation students’ identification, or lack of identification, with STEM.
 It is increasingly understood that to pursue STEM, students must incorporate the identity of a scientist into their personal identity; however, individuals hold multiple social identities, such as gender, ethnicity or a particular vocational bent, and these sometimes conflict, causing identity interference.
 The conflict between gender and science identities has been studied in detail, but no research has been done on students’ reconciling first-generation and science identities, which is the focus of this project.

 In addition, DEW is partnering with UAF Student Support Services to support UA peer tutoring for at least 180 students and to hold difference-education interventions, in which senior students from underrepresented groups lead a panel discussion for new underrepresented students about the challenges and opportunities they have created in college.
-DEW is also creating 5-10 “Faces of STEM” stories highlighting UA alumni from diverse backgrounds who are succeeding in STEM careers, and will share them across the UA system to increase a sense of belonging among underrepresented students.
-In addition, DEW is overseeing a plan to ensure diversity in EPSCoR student and faculty hires, including requiring implicit bias training and publicizing openings in venues and events aimed at underrepresented groups.
+DEW is also creating 8 “Faces of STEM” stories highlighting UA alumni from diverse backgrounds who are succeeding in STEM careers, and sharing them across the UA system to increase a sense of belonging among underrepresented students.
+In addition, DEW is overseeing a plan to ensure diversity in EPSCoR student and faculty hires.

 To engage girls in STEM, DEW is implementing “Girls on Water” and “Girls in the Forest,” in which diverse sets of female high school students take part in extended scientific expeditions to Kachemak Bay and the Alaskan boreal forest.
-The initial “Girls on Water” expedition took place in July 2019, and both “Girls on Water” and “Girls in the Forest” expeditions are next planned for summer 2021.
+The initial “Girls on Water” expedition took place in July 2019, and both “Girls on Water” and “Girls in the Forest” expeditions took place in summer 2021.

 Goal 3: Increase capacity for F&I science and teaching among UA faculty and students.
 DEW provides mentoring for all F&I faculty hires aimed at introducing them to F&I research, aligning their work with project goals, and helping them to build a broad research network, and also sponsored a mentoring workshop (video) held in conjunction with the 2019 EPSCoR All-Hands Meeting.
 DEW is also supporting a new UA-wide mentoring group for postdoctoral researchers.
-DEW also supports UA faculty and student development by awarding travel grants, including a total of 31 awards in the first two years of the project.
+DEW also supports UA faculty and student development by awarding travel grants.

 DEW is also offering a suite of workshops focused at teaching diverse students, including events focused on diversity, and on teaching and learning.
-Event have included a pair of Indigenous Knowledges workshops co-led by Beth Leonard of UAA and Ocean Mercier of Victoria University (Wellington, NZ), and a workshop on stereotype threat (video) by Amanda Sesko of the University of Washington Tacoma.
-Sesko presented research on the effects of stereotypes in STEM for women and racial minorities in the classroom and the workplace, with a focus on methods for reducing performance impairments through processes such as self-affirmation.
+Event have included a pair of Indigenous Knowledges workshops co-led by Beth Leonard of UAA and Ocean Mercier of Victoria University (Wellington, NZ), a workshop on stereotype threat (video) by Amanda Sesko of the University of Washington Tacoma, and a science communication workshop put on by the Alan Alda Center for Communicating Science.